LASER, THE NEW DENTISTRY

 The laser is a new technology that allows dentists to offer a wide range of dental care treatments, including in the field of cosmetic dentistry.
 The device emits light radiation whose waves are adjusted in frequency and phase, according to the nature and extent of the tissue to be treated.

-Controlled energy input from the laser allows such precision that many treatments no longer require local anaesthesia.
+Controlled energy input from the laser allows such precision that many treatments no longer require local anesthesia.

 For the dentist, a laser is a tool of a very high precision allowing an efficiency and quality of optimal treatment, with the guarantee of a controlled asepsis

-Owing to the investment this purchase represents, only 5% of dentists regularly use the laser.
-It represents one of the major technologies of modern dentistry.
+Because of the investment his purchase represents, only 5% of dentists regularly use the laser.
+Yet it represents one of the major technologies of modern dentistry.

-5. loosening of teeth (periodontitis):Gum pain, bleeding brushing, moving teeth, etc. – with the laser, it is now possible to improve the prognosis of these diseases and to keep the teeth.
-The dentist uses penetrating radiation under 10-volume oxygenated water after initial preparation.
-The earlier the treatment is performed, the more the result remains stable.
+Painful gums, bleeding with brushing, moving teeth ...
+Thanks to the laser, it is now possible to improve the prognosis of these diseases and to preserve one's teeth.
+The dentist uses penetrating radiation under oxygenated water at 10 volumes after initial preparation.
+Earlier the treatment is done, the more the result remains stable.

 The benefits of lasers

 - Suppression of vibrations and unpleasant noises; provides better comfort to patients.